yetanotherco/aligned_layer/docs/1_introduction/2_zkquiz.md

 ## Usage

 ### 1 - Create Keystore

+**WARNING:**

+- When creating a new wallet keystore and private key please use strong passwords for your own protection.

 You can use cast to create a local keystore.
 If you already have one, you can skip this step.